 6.)
 They Start Asking You For Sensitive Information:

-This of course consists of your bank account information, social security number, routing numbers, or anything that is tied to your identity.
-You should never reveal any personal information to a scammer online.
-If there is confirmation that the debt is indeed yours and you are dealing with a real debt collector, then you can give out any pertinent information.
+This of course consists of your bank account or credit card information, social security number, routing numbers, or anything that is tied to your identity.
+You should never reveal any personal information to a scammer, or someone you don’t recognize online.
+But if there’s confirmation that the debt is indeed yours and you are dealing with a real debt collector, then you can give out any pertinent information.

 7.)
 They Call You At Unusual Times:

 If you get a phone call from a so-called “debt collector” before 8AM or after 9PM, there’s a good chance that you’re dealing with a scammer.
 Real debt collectors will call you during normal business hours.

 3 Ways To Protect Yourself: